 About Hannah

-Hannah gained the title of “official name expert” after receiving her PhD in sociology from UC Berkeley in 2013.
-She wrote her dissertation on naming and identity, but her interest in names goes back as long as she can remember.
+While Hannah gained the right to call herself an “official name expert” after completing her PhD in sociology with a dissertation on names and identity at UC Berkeley, her interest in names goes back as long as she can remember.
 As a kid, she collected baby name books, drew up long lists of names for future children, and pored over the birth certificates of every Cabbage Patch Kid in Toys ‘R Us.
-As a graduate student, she spent the better part of five years analyzing American parents’ naming practices, reviewing data from Social Security Administration records as well as millions of California birth certificates, and conducting in-depth interviews with Bay Area families about how they chose their children’s names.
+As a graduate student, she spent years analyzing American parents’ naming practices, reviewing data from Social Security Administration records as well as millions of California birth certificates, and conducting in-depth interviews with Bay Area families about how they chose their children’s names.

-Since completing her PhD, Hannah has consulted many times with expectant friends, family, and colleagues, offering advice on everything from “what is the most androgynous name in the Top 1000 this year?” to “how popular is this name in my specific demographic group?” to “help!
+Both before and after completing her PhD, Hannah consulted many times with expectant friends, family, and colleagues, offering advice on everything from “what’s the most androgynous name in the Top 1000 this year?” to “how popular is this name for people like me?” to “help!
 My favorite name is too popular!”
 In 2017, she decided to make her services available to the public through Ipseity.

 ORDER YOUR CONSULT